Political Activity

 5. Candidate Speaking or Participating as Non-Candidate

 Candidates for public office may also be invited to speak at either campus in their individual capacities as a non-candidate.
-For example, a, a candidate running for public office may be invited to speak in their capacity outside their candidacy without the activity constituting an impermissible political activity.
-During the speech, no reference should be candidate’s status as a candidate for public office nor should any campaign activity occur in concurrence with the speech.
-Any promotional material related to the speech should make clear that speaker is appearing in their specific capacity, without any mention of candidacy for public office.
+For example, a candidate running for public office may be invited to speak in their capacity outside their candidacy without the activity constituting an impermissible political activity.
+During the speech, no reference should be made to the candidate's status as a candidate for public office nor should any campaign activity occur in concurrence with the speech.
+Any promotional material related to the speech should make clear that the speaker is appearing in their specific capacity, without any mention of candidacy for public office.

 A candidate may also choose to appear on campus at an event open to the public.
 If the candidate is asked to speak or be recognized at the event, the university must ensure that:

-- the candidate was selected for reasons other than status as a candidate or public office official;
+• the candidate was selected for reasons other than status as a candidate or public office official;

-- the candidate speaks only in a non-candidate capacity;
+• the candidate speaks only in a non-candidate capacity;

-- no mention is made of their status as a public official or candidate;
+• no mention is made of their status as a public official or candidate;

-- no campaign activity occurs in relationship to the appearance; and
+• no campaign activity occurs in relationship to the appearance; and

 6. Candidate Requests to Rent Space